ntt-polymul/ntt-polymul/avx2/README.md

 ## Integration into the upstream KEM implementations
 Our multiplication implementations can be compiled into static libraries by running `make lib`.
 The global symbols of the libraries are namespaced and the upstream KEM sources can be linked against them.
 The sub-directory `patches/` contains patches for the upstream sources that integrate our multipliers.

+As an example, here is how to integrate our multiplier into Saber.
+The patch `patches/saber.patch` can be applied to the Saber implementation from the GitHub repository <https://github.com/KULeuven-COSIC/SABER>.
+It adds calls to our multiplication functions to the code.
+They are used instead of the original multiplication functions when the macro `NTTMUL` is defined.
+Also the patch adds souces for two simple testing and benchmarking programs and corresponding make targets for every parameter set: `test_lightsaber`, `test_lightsaberspeed`, `test_saber`, `test_saberspeed`, `test_firesaber`, and `test_firesaberspeed`.
+To compile these programs the static libraries `liblightsabermul.a`, `libsabermul.a`, and `libfiresabermul.a` from this repository must be copied to the Saber repository, or their location must be added to the search path for the compiler by setting the environment variable `LDFLAGS` accordingly.
+Then the test and benchmarking programs can be compiled such that our NTT-based multiplier is used by adding `-DNTTMUL` to the compiler flags in the `EXTRAFLAGS` variable before running make.